 Africa is a powerhouse of resources and innovation.
-With 54 countries on the continent, a lot of growth and development has been witnessed in recent years.
+With 54 countries on the continent, much growth and development have been witnessed in recent years.
 Some countries have risen above their expected growth rate performance, while others can be seen struggling with their poor state of the economy.
-Do you know which is the richest country in Africa 2021?
+Do you know which is the richest country in Africa in 2021?

-Interestingly, some of the states in Africa have the potential of becoming the richest countries in the world.
-These states are rich in precious metals, fertile soil, and raw materials.
-This list was compiled using the Gross Domestic Product of every country, which basically means the total goods and services produced by a country.
+Considering some countries' economic state, they can become part of the richest countries in the world.
+This is because these states are rich in precious metals, fertile soil, and raw materials.
+This list was compiled using the Gross Domestic Product of every country, which means the total goods and services produced by a country.

 Which country is the richest in Africa?

 This is a question often searched by many people.
 Some want to find out where their nation falls, while some do it out of curiosity.
 So, here is a list of African countries by wealth.

 1. Nigeria - $480.482 billion